-- (1) [Reaffirming] [Taking into account] the [permanent validity] [the importance] of the principles [and standards] [norms] embodied in the basic instruments of the United Nations concerning human rights, in particular the Universal Declaration of Human Rights, the International Covenant on Economic Social and Cultural Rights, the International Covenant on Civil and Political Rights, the International Convention on the Elimination of All Forms of Racial Discrimination, and the Convention on the Elimination of All Forms of Discrimination Against Women, - (2) [Reaffirming also] [Taking into account] the principles [and standards] [set forth in the relevant instruments] elaborated within the framework of the International Labour Organisation, especially the Conventions concerning Migration for Employment (No. 97) and Migrations in Abusive Conditions and the Promotion of Equality of Opportunity and Treatment of Migrant Workers (No. 143) and the Recommendations concerning Migration for Employment (No. 86) and Migrant Workers (No. 151), - (3) Reaffirming the importance of the principles contained in the Convention Against Discrimination in Education of the United Nations Educational, Scientific and Cultural Organization, - (4) Recalling [the Declaration on the Protection of All Persons from Being Subjected to Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment,] the Declaration of the Fourth United Nations Congress on the Prevention of Crime and the Treatment of Offenders, the Code of Conduct for Law Enforcement Officials, and the Slavery Conventions, - (5) Recognizing the importance of the work carried out in connexion with [migrant labour] [migrant workers and their families] in various organs of the United Nations system, in particular in the Commission on Human Rights, the Commission for Social Development, the Food and Agriculture Organization of the United Nations, the United Nations Educational, Scientific and Cultural Organization and the World Health Organization, and in various regional organizations.

-- [(6) Recognizing that the principal objective of the International Labour Organisation, as stated in its Constitution, is the protection of the interests of workers when employed in countries other than their own, [that the ILO has thus been vested with special authoritity and responsibility to deal with the subject of migrant workers and that the ILO possesses unique competence, expertise, and experience in migrant worker matters] [and that the ILO has made a significant contribution to the promotion of the interests of migrant worker workers,]] - [(6) Recognizing the importance of the International Labour Organisation in the defence of the interests of migrant workers,]
+- (1) [Reaffirming] [Taking into account] the [permanent validity] [importance] of the principles [, standards] [and norms] embodied in the basic instruments of the United Nations concerning human rights, in particular the Universal Declaration of Human Rights, the International Covenant on Economic Social and Cultural Rights, the International Covenant on Civil and Political Rights, the International Convention on the Elimination of All Forms of Racial Discrimination, and the Convention on the Elimination of All Forms of Discrimination against Women, - (2) [Raffirming also] [Taking into account] the principles [and standards] [set forth in the relevant instruments] elaborated within the framework of the International Labour Organisation, especially the Conventions concerning Migration for Employment (No. 97) and Migrations in Abusive Conditions and the Promotion of Equality of Opportunity and Treatment of Migrant Workers (No. 143) and the Recommendations concerning Migration for Employment (No. 86) and Migrant Workers (No. 151), - (3) Reaffirming the importance of the principles contained in the Convention against Discrimination in Education of the United Nations Educational, Scientific and Cultural Organization, - (4) Recalling [the Declaration on the Protection of All Persons from Being Subjected to Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment,] the Declaration of the Fourth United Nations Congress on the Prevention of Crime and the Treatment of Offenders, the Code of Conduct for Law Enforcement Officials, and the Slavery Conventions, - (5) Recognizing the importance of the work carried out in connection with [migrant labour] [migrant workers and their families] in various organs of the United Nations system, in particular in the Commission on Human Rights, the Commission for Social Development, the Food and Agriculture Organization of the United Nations, the United Nations Educational, Scientific and Cultural Organization and the World Health Organization and in various regional organizations, - [(6) Recognizing that the principal objective of the International Labour Organisation, as stated in its Constitution, is the protection of the interests of workers when employed in countries other than their own, [that the International Labour Organisation has thus been vested with special authority and responsibility to deal with the subject of migrant workers and that the International Labour Organisation possesses unique competence, expertise, - [(6) Recognizing the importance of the International Labour Organisation in the defence of the interests of migrant workers,]